me76/gitview/README.md

 Plugin won't work in TC 5.5 and lower, since reading plugin settings is not available in earlier versions.

+### Settings file
-Settings file name: gitview.json, should be in same directory as wincmd.ini or in plugins/ subdirectory.
+Name: gitview.json, should be in same directory as wincmd.ini or in plugins/ subdirectory.

 Format: